This post may contain affiliate links.

 Creamy, cozy and oh so very simple.
 Your pressure cooker does a whole lot of work for you with this Instant Pot Potato Leek Soup!

-I took for granted how incredible soup was growing up, so now it’s time to make up for lost time!
-This soup and my Broccoli Cheddar Soup are on repeat these days!
+I took for granted how incredible delicious soup recipes were growing up, so now it’s time to make up for lost time!
+This soup along with this Instant Pot Broccoli Cheddar Soup, Tomato Tortellini Soup and Chunky Italian Vegetable Soup are on repeat these days!

 This creamy potato soup is as easy as chopping and tossing in the ingredients–oh and just a touch of sautéing, but you won’t even care, promise!

-Grab the Instant Pot and maybe your favorite grilled cheese, and let’s have some soup!
+Grab the Instant Pot and maybe our favorite havarti avocado grilled cheese, or some buttery honey biscuits and let’s have some soup!

 How to make this recipe: